On the Power of the Weisfeiler-Leman Test for Graph Motif Parameters: Proof of

 Let $\iota'$ be the disjoint union of all the individual $\iota'_\mu$ for all $\mu \in \Hom(F[T'],G)[\bar a \mapsto \bar v]$.
-To see that the $\iota'_\mu$ are in fact disjoint it is enough to observe that the sets $Hom(F[T],G)[\mu]$ are disjoint for different choices of $\mu$ as $dom(\mu) \subseteq V(F[T])$.
+To see that the $\iota'_\mu$ are in fact disjoint it is enough to observe that the sets $\Hom(F[T],G)[\mu]$ are disjoint for different choices of $\mu$ as $dom(\mu) \subseteq V(F[T])$.
 Since all $\iota'_\mu$ are injective, so is $\iota'$.
 To see that $\iota'$ is also surjective, suppose a $\nu \in \Hom(F[T],H)[\bar a \mapsto \bar w]$ not in the image of $\iota'$.
-This means that $\nu$ cannot be in any set $Hom(F[T],H)[\iota(\mu)]$ for $\mu \in \Hom(F[T'],G)[\bar a \mapsto \bar v]$.
+This means that $\nu$ cannot be in any set $\Hom(F[T],H)[\iota(\mu)]$ for $\mu \in \Hom(F[T'],G)[\bar a \mapsto \bar v]$.
 But $\iota$ is surjective and therefore this would mean that the projection of $\nu$ to $V(F[T'])$ is not a homomorphism from $F[T'$] to $H$ (extending $\bar a \mapsto \bar w$).
 But homomorphisms are closed under projection to induced subgraphs, so this is impossible.
 It follows that $\iota'$ is also surjective and therefore is the desired bijection. \end{proof}

-As an alternative proof strategy, the main ideas from above can be used to define an algorithm that computes $Hom(F,G)[\bar a \mapsto \bar{v}]$ from $c^k(\bar{v})$.
+As an alternative proof strategy, the main ideas from above can be used to define an algorithm that computes $\Hom(F,G)[\bar a \mapsto \bar{v}]$ from $c^k(\bar{v})$.
+An argument along this direction also demonstrate computability of the functions in \Cref{counting} and \Cref{lem:explicitf} in the general case (in the uniform case where $\mathcal{C}^k$ is finite, it suffices to enumerate graphs until all colors in $\mathcal{C}^k$ are observed).
 However, in practice the colors in the $k$WL test are not maintained in their explicit form as nestings of tuples and multisets but rather by compactly representing the $\mathsf{ct}$ tuples via some hash function.
 In that setting, the viability of such an algorithm would be limited.

-\begin{proof}[Proof of~\Cref{lem:explicitf}] Observe that for any two distinct tuples $\bar v, \bar w \in V(G)^k$ we have that the sets of homomorphisms $Hom(F,G)[\bar a \mapsto \bar v]$ and $ \Hom(F,G)[\bar a \mapsto \bar w]$ are disjoint.
-It is then straightforward to see that $Hom(F, G) = \bigcupdot_{\bar v \in V(G)^k} \Hom(F,G)[\bar a \mapsto \bar v]$ and hence $\homs(F,G) = \sum_{\bar v \in V(G)^k} |\Hom(F,G)[\bar a \mapsto \bar v]|$.
+\begin{proof}[Proof of~\Cref{lem:explicitf}] Observe that for any two distinct tuples $\bar v, \bar w \in V(G)^k$ we have that the sets of homomorphisms $\Hom(F,G)[\bar a \mapsto \bar v]$ and $ \Hom(F,G)[\bar a \mapsto \bar w]$ are disjoint.
+It is then straightforward to see that $\Hom(F, G) = \bigcupdot_{\bar v \in V(G)^k} \Hom(F,G)[\bar a \mapsto \bar v]$ and hence $\homs(F,G) = \sum_{\bar v \in V(G)^k} |\Hom(F,G)[\bar a \mapsto \bar v]|$.
 By \Cref{lem:key.colourcount} we have that $\Hom(F,G)[\bar a \mapsto \bar v]$ depends only on $c^k(\bar{v})$.
 This naturally induces a function $\eta_{F,\bar a}$ that map the possible colorings of the $k$WL test $\mathcal{C}$ to the respective number of homomorphisms, i.e., such that

 \end{proof}

 Another proof detail of \Cref{lem:key.colourcount} that we would like to emphasize is that it is not strictly necessary for the stable color of $\bar{v}$ and $\bar{w}$ to be equal.
 Inspection of the proof reveals that it is sufficient for them to be equal for $c_i^k$, where $i$ is greater than the maximal number of introduce nodes on a path from $r$ to a leaf.
 Building on this observation, \Cref{lem:key.colourcount} actually also shows that especially for small patterns (the number of introduce nodes is of course no greater than the number of vertices) it is sufficient for the graphs to be equivalent under a limited number of steps of the $k$WL test, rather than equivalent in the stable color, to deduce that $\hom(F,\cdot)$ is the same in both graphs.